Last Updated on July 3, 2023 by Dee

 One of the first things to consider when signing your artwork is where to place your signature.
 Some artists prefer to sign their work in a specific location, such as the bottom right corner, while others prefer to incorporate their signature into the piece itself.
 If you’re not sure where to sign your artwork, consider signing a piece of transparent paper and placing it over your artwork to see how it looks in different locations.
 You can also experiment with different styles and sizes of signatures to find what works best for you and your artwork.

 So many people wonder about whether or not they should sign their artwork.
 What are the ‘rules’ for signing your art?
-Since the beginning of the Renaissance period, artists have questioned whether they should sign their artworks or not.
+Since the beginning of the Renaissance, artists have questioned whether they should sign their artworks.

 Why should you sign your artwork?

 Putting your signature on your artwork is important in establishing you as the legitimate creator of the work.